Travels with Selkit - 2

 I don't ride camel but walk all over, taking in the atmosphere; the sheer feeling of being among some of the most immense achievements of human intent and planning keeps me going ... and going.
 It is beginning to get quite hot when I wander back to Khufu and decide to use the entry ticket.
 One gets in via an opening carved out on the northern face at some height above the ground.
 And it's quite an ordeal: after the first few dozen feet into the mountain of dressed rock, the passage gets so short that one has to stoop and struggle uphill.
 Then, there are those who are returning after conquering Khufu squeezing past and there are those who fumble and falter and jam the way (mercifully, not for long).
 But the biggest problem by far is extreme humidity from exhalations of visitors and you sweat like hell.
 The stretch called Great Gallery, though a gruelling climb, is a big relief with its very high corbelled vault.
 The burial chamber is in the very core of the pyramid and looks around 20 feet by 10 or so with a high ceiling; it is an achingly plain affair - no carvings, painting, hieroglyphs, nothing.
 What remains of Khufu's burial is a mere stone tub.
 The sarcophagus and all other paraphernalia, not to speak of the mummy itself, are long gone.

-No tourist stays for long in there due to the humidity (but incredibly, some staff linger in the burial chamber; they photograph the tourists and demand tips).
-Indeed, the great gallery apart (and of course, the overall gigantic size), there seems precious little that really impresses in an immediate way.
-After getting out (at the exit, an assitant offers me a bench to rest a bit and promptly demands that I gift him my yellow ballpen), I also look into the queen's pyramid, a much more modest but still physically taxing affair.
+No visitor stays for long in there due to the humidity (but incredibly, some staff linger in the burial chamber; they photograph the tourists and demand tips).
+Indeed, the design of the great gallery and the perfect masonry of the burial chamber walls apart (and of course, the overall gigantic scale of it all), there seems precious little that really impresses in an immediate way.
+After getting out (at the exit, an assitant offers me a bench to rest a bit and promptly demands my yellow ballpen), I also look into the queen's pyramid, a much more modest but still physically taxing affair.

 Done with the pyramid interiors, I walk past Khafre and get to the sphinx - the half-beast is a powerful spectacle despite millennia of damage and extreme overexposure in all kinds of media.
 Almost every visitor walks around a protective wall at a certain distance - to get close and personal, one has to cough up a hundred dollars I am told.